controlshift/bulk-data-example/README.md

 redshift_port | The port on which to connect to Redshift redshift_schema | The name of the Redshift schema to use controlshift_hostname | The hostname of your ControlShift instance.
-Likely to be something like action.myorganization.org
+Likely to be something like action.myorganization.org receiver_timeout | The timeout for the receiving Lambda, in hundredths of a second

 ### Terraform State S3 Backend